davidmagbee/interviewprepkit/SampleAlgos.md

 - [ ] In the fibonacci sequence, find the sum of all even values under 4,000,000.
 - [ ] Write a function that converts a given integer into binary and then returns the longest length of consecutive 1's in the sequence.
 (Ex: input: 60 => 111100 in binary => output: 4)
 - [ ] Write a function that takes in an array of n numbers and for each index finds the prout of each integer in the array other than the current index.
 (Ex: input: [1,2,3,4] => ouput: [24,12,8,6])
+- [ ] What is the value of the first triangle number to have over five hundred divisors?
+A triangle number is a number that can be arranged into a triangle.
+For example 3 can place 1 on the first row and 2 on the second row.
+6 can place 1 on the first row, 2 on the second, 3 on the third.

 ## Hard
+- [ ] Given 2 randomized poker hands (5 cards per hand), determine the winner of the two hands.
+Assume there are 6 mechanisms to rank a winning hand (for simplicity): From lowest to highest: High Card, One Pair, Two Pair, Three of a Kind, Four of a Kind, Flush/Straight (treat all flushes the same way - I know poker doesn’t actually work this way, but to make this simple and not have to deal with straights, flushes, etc. this is easier.).
+If two players have the same ranked hands then the rank made up of the highest value wins; for example, a pair of eights beats a pair of fives (see example 1 below).
+But if two ranks tie, for example, both players have a pair of queens, then highest cards in each hand are compared (see example 4 below); if the highest cards tie then the next highest cards are compared, and so on.

+- [ ] Question: What is the longest Collatz Sequence for a number that starts under 1 million?
+Once the chain starts the terms are allowed to go above one million.
+Collatz Sequence: The following iterative sequence is defined for the set of positive integers: n → n/2 (n is even) n → 3n + 1 (n is odd) Using the rule above and starting with 13, we generate the following sequence: 13 → 40 → 20 → 10 → 5 → 16 → 8 → 4 → 2 → 1